Introduction

 - Potential bans of up to three years from future visa applications

-The case of Ritnesh Kumar illustrates this point perfectly.
-His application was refused not just because of his pattern of traffic offences, but crucially because he failed to disclose a court conviction.
-His explanation that it had “almost slipped” his memory was rejected by the Administrative Appeals Tribunal (AAT), which found his lack of honesty raised serious doubts about his credibility.
+Administrative Appeals Tribunal (AAT) cases have illustrated this clearly.
+Applications have been refused not just because of a pattern of traffic offences, but crucially because the applicant failed to disclose a court conviction.
+Explanations that a conviction had simply been forgotten were rejected by the Tribunal, which found that a lack of honesty raised serious doubts about the applicant’s credibility.

 The Requirement to Disclose Spent Convictions & Minor Charges